joeyschroeder/temperature-util/README.md

 * Delisle temperature conversion functions and formats
 * Newton temperature conversion functions and formats
 * Réaumur temperature conversion functions and formats
-* Rømer temperatuer conversion functions and formats
+* Rømer temperature conversion functions and formats

 ## License
 This project is licensed under the MIT License - see the [MIT Open Source Initiative](https://opensource.org/licenses/MIT) for details.